MichiganDataScienceTeam/MDST-Tutorials/webscrapping101/scrape.md

 3. Location: specifies the resource we aim to retrieve.
 They are defined by URL (Uniform Resource Locator)
 4. Body Message: The data to be delivered during the requests that sends data.
 (POST, PUT, PATCH).
 Often in the form of JSON.

-JSON, which stands for Javascrpt Object Notation, is data exchanging format used in web communications.
-It holds a collection of key value pairs, similar to dictionary in PyThon.
-See example below.

 More information on [URL parameter](https://www.semrush.com/blog/url-parameters/#) and [file paths](https://www.codecademy.com/resources/docs/html/file-paths)

 ![example-request](https://miro.medium.com/v2/resize:fit:1400/1*_BylvKonkAYtmDygRJadHg.png)
 ![url](./image/urlstructure.png)

-The URL only accept numerical characters and the alphabet.
-Special characters have special meanings.
-Only a small list of special characters are allowed in URL.
-For more information, you can see it [here](https://www.freecodecamp.org/news/url-encoded-characters-reference/)

 \*In web scraping, GET requests are predominantly used as we aim to retrieve documents.
 POST requests are also common when interacting with web page elements like forms, search bars, or pagination.
 HEAD requests can be used for optimization, allowing scrapers to request meta information and then decide whether downloading the entire page is worthwhile.